-All examination answer scripts are stored securely by Coracle for a period of six months, after which they are disposed of as confidential material in line with the standard Coracle document retention and destruction policy.
+All examination answer scripts are stored securely at the IG Secretariat for a period of six months, after which they are disposed of as confidential material in line with the standard IG Secretariat document retention and destruction policy.

 15. Appendix 1